 Lane works primarily on ancient Greek political thought, and especially on Plato, with interests in the idea of political office, the nature of political expertise, the roles of written and unwritten law, and the figure of the legislator.
 Other interests include collaborations with Princeton colleagues and students in studying aspects of scientific uncertainty and the ethics of communication in regard to climate change.

 Lane has taught in two distinctive interdisciplinary initiatives at Princeton: HUM 216-217 (Interdisciplinary Approaches to Western Culture I), for which she lectured on Herodotus, Plato, Livy, Tacitus, the Hebrew Bible, and Augustine, and ENV 200 (The Environmental Nexus), for which she designed and led the Ethical Thought and Moral Values (EM) track in the course’s inaugural year.
-She advises graduate students in Classics, Philosophy, Politics, and Religion.
+She advises graduate students in Classics, Comparative Literature, Philosophy, Politics, and Religion.